AdHoc-Protocol/AdHoc-protocol/README.md

             class PacketToServer{ } // An empty packet to send to the server.
         }

-        interface Channel : Communication_Channel_Of<Client, Server>{ } // The communication channel between the Client and the Server.
+        interface Channel : ChannelFor<Client, Server>{ } // The communication channel between the Client and the Server.
     }
 }
 ```